-Listen to this HomeSchool ThinkTank Parenting Podcast Episode about strewing.
+Listen to this HomeSchool ThinkTank Parenting Podcast episode about strewing.
 You’ll get a good idea of what strewing is all about and how you can implement it in your own home.

 Who Uses This Parenting Strategy?

-While the term strewing is a strategy that unschoolers often refer to, really it is a strategy that every parent and educator can use.
+While the term strewing is a strategy that unschoolers often refer to, it is a strategy that every parent and educator can use.